-The IRISS is the result of research collaboration between the Mechatronics and Control Laboratory and the Stein Eye Institute through the recently developed Center for Advanced Robotic Eye Surgery (CARES) laboratory.
-The research vision is to develop a surgical platform capable of performing anterior and posterior surgical procedures via teleoperation and automation.
-This research is supported by NIH R21 Grant no. 5R21EY024065-02.
+The IRISS is the result of research collaboration between the Mechatronics and Control Laboratory and the Stein Eye Institute through the recently developed Advanced Robotic Eye Surgery (ARES) laboratory.
+The research vision is to develop a surgical platform capable of performing anterior and posterior surgical procedures via teleoperation and full automation.

 The IRISS has the unique capability to manipulate two surgical instruments simultaneously through ocular incisions spaced millimeters apart.
 The large range of motion of the manipulator allows for both anterior and posterior surgical instrument positioning.
 To facilitate comprehensive surgical procedures, the IRISS can automatically alternate between multiple surgical instruments on each arm.
 Dedicated master surgical manipulators and microscope-mounted cameras allow for 3D teloperated surgical visualization based commands.
 This configuration also lends itself to computer vision based intervention.